Workplace violence in challenging times

 Be a trusted source of communication

-During challenging times like those we’ve faced during COVID-19, employees can be unsure where to go for information, often fueling a sense of uncertainty.
-“Uncertainty itself has a tendency to make individuals start to insert their worst fears,” notes Brown.
+Especially during challenging times, employees may be unsure where to go for information, often fueling a sense of uncertainty.

 Stay at the forefront